 Read Full Review: Philips Avent SCF190 01 Soothie 0 3mth

 - Limited age range support for newborn to 3 months

 The Philips Avent Soothie pacifier is hands down one of the most popular options when it comes to pacifiers.
 We nominated the Soothie as our Top Pick because it’s not just the Best on a Budget, but is also the one most trusted by hospitals.
 We love that this option is designed for newborns up to three months.

 The pacifier is made from BPA-free and latex-free silicone with a one-piece construction recommended by the American Academy of Pediatrics that gives you peace of mind.
 As is common with reputable pacifier brands, this option is dishwasher safe in the top rack and can be used in a sterilizer as well.
-The design also adheres to orthodontic recommendations to promote the safe natural development of baby’s teeth and gums.
-If you’re shopping for your baby, you may also want to consider reading our guide to the best humidifier (baby).
+The design also adheres to orthodontic recommendations to promote the safe natural development of a baby’s teeth and gums.
+If you’re shopping for your baby, you may also want to consider reading our guide to the best humidifier for babies.